The Social Transformation Project: Section 377 Verdict

 The social transformation project of the Constitution is a team effort.
 The judgment in section 377 represents a culmination of this effort: of the judges and lawyers, the activists, every person who works relentlessly to see a more equal India, a freer India where it is the mandate of the law not to govern who or in what manner one loves, but always to protect one’s right to do so.

-Sanaya Patel is the Assistant Editor at One Future Collective.
+Sanaya Patel is an Editor at One Future Collective.

 Featured image: Scroll.in